-The Incedible Hulk is probably the movie Marvel would like to forget.
+The Incedible Hulk is probably the movie that Marvel would like to forget.
+(I know I wish I could get back those two hours of my life.)
 It was their second attempt at telling the Hulk’s origin story, after Ang Lee’s failed attempt only a few years before.
 However, Edward Norton, who plays Bruce Banner / The Hulk managed to muddle the entire thing, at least according to Marvel.

 The Incredible Hulk is the Hulk’s same old origin story.
 Dr. Banner is exposed to gamma radiation, which turns him into a rage monster when he gets angry.
 While he’s trying to create a cure, the military is pursuing him, hoping to turn him into their own weapon.

 The Incredible Hulk is still considered canon, and part of Phase 1, even though the Hulk is played by Mark Ruffalo in later films.
 Canon means that its storyline is continued in later movies.
 For instance, in The Avengers, Dr. Banner mentions that the last time he turned into the Hulk he “broke Harlem,” referring to the story of The Incredible Hulk.

 Reportedly, Marvel dropped Norton because he was incredibly difficult to work with.
 He insisted on having a say in the script and what scenes were included in the final cut.
 He frequently argued with director Louis Leterrier.
 For instance, he would show up on the day of a shoot with brand, new pages he had written.
 If you have any sense of how movies are made, you know that everything is planned months in advance.
 As you can imagine, there were many heated discussions.